-Although the vast majority of our staff are not on-site, the handful that do come in follow our strict health and safety protocols which include having their temperature tested.
+Staff that are able to work from home are encouraged to do so, those that do come in follow our strict health and safety protocols which include having their temperature tested.
 They wear a mask, and regularly use hand sanitiser and wash hands.
 They also respect and observe appropriate social distancing protocols while working.

 What precautions are in place at the Spier Hotel and Conference Centre?

 At our hotel

 - All staff wear masks (as well as gloves when cleaning rooms, public areas and restrooms); they are required to regularly sanitise their hands and wash their masks and uniforms; they are always required to maintain a distance of at least 1.5m between themselves and guests or colleagues

 - All surface areas in public areas are continuously cleaned

 - Upon arrival, guests are required to disinfect themselves at a sanitising station.
 Sanitising stations for staff and guests are available throughout the farm

 - Snapscan facilitates contactless credit card transactions and tap-card facilities are available.
 At check-out, keys are returned by guests in a drop box (the cards will be cleaned thoroughly between uses)

 - Although in-room dining is available, it looks a little different: guests are notified when the food is placed on a tray outside the door; guests are requested to put the tray outside their door upon finishing their meal

 - Amenities (such as soaps and shampoo) has been prepackaged in small quantities and disposed of following the guest’s departure

-- A number of room elements are not present: these include scatter cushions, bed throws, slippers, gowns, pencils and notepads; there won’t be a minibar but drinks can be ordered off our In-Room Dining menu
+- A number of room elements are not present: these include pencils and notepads; there won’t be a minibar but drinks can be ordered off our In-Room Dining menu